OverflowCat/astro-typst/README.md

           return "html";
         return "svg";
       },
+      // emitSvg: true,
+      // emitSvgDir: ".astro/typst"
+      // fontArgs: [
+      //   { fontPaths: ['/system/fonts', '/user/fonts'] },
+      //   { fontBlobs: [customFontBuffer] }
+      // ],
     }),
   ],
 });
 ```

-The `detect` function determines which mode a file will render in.
+The `target` function determines which mode a file will render in.
 The default is:

 ```
 *.html.typ => html export